baizesz/typora-theme-pie/README.md

 English | [简体中文](./README_CN.md)

+## Changed

+Modifications were made on the original basis: the left, right, top and bottom gaps of the ui, li, ol and table tags were reduced, mainly targeting the proportion of A4 paper.

+Subject: pie-small is more compact and more suitable for A4 paper printing, such as resumes.

+Subject: pie is relatively compact and more suitable for online browsing.

 ## Why `pie`

 There are a lot of fillings in the `pie`, and this theme is made up of a variety of `fillings`.
 Here are a few inspirations, thank you in advance.